2013-12-20 17:35:04 -

 A.M.
-Best Asia-Pacific Limited has affirmed the financial strength rating of B+ (Good) and issuer credit rating of “bbb-” of China Taiping Insurance (NZ) Co., Limited (CTPNZ) (New Zealand).
-The outlook for both ratings is stable.
+Best Co. has affirmed the financial strength rating of A (Excellent) and issuer credit ratings of “a” of China Taiping Insurance (HK) Company Limited (CTPIHK) (Hong Kong).
+The outlook for the ratings remains stable.

 Ratings are communicated to rated entities prior to publication, and unless stated otherwise, the ratings were not amended subsequent to that communication.

 A.M.
 Best Asia-Pacific Limited is a subsidiary of A.M.
 Best Company.
 A.M.
 Best Company is the world’s oldest and most authoritative insurance rating and information source.
 For more information, visit www.ambest.com : cts.businesswire.com/ct/CT?id=smartlink&url=http%3A%2F%2Fwww ..

 Copyright © 2013 by A.M.
 Best Company, Inc. ALL RIGHTS RESERVED.